pythonwithalex/Spring2015/week3/exercises.md

 ## Short Exercises

 + write a function that prints "hello,world"
++ write a function that prints 'hello, world' reversed
 + write a function that takes in a name and prints "hello, <name>"
-+ write a function that prints the square of 12
++ write a function that prints the square of 12 (you can use the math library)
 + write a function that takes a number as input and prints that number squared
 + write a function that prints the sum of the squares of 1 to 10 (including 10)
 + write a function that prints the sum of the squares of NUM to a higher NUM (including higher num)